Bioinformatics Master of Science Degree

 * Any graduate-level course deemed related to the field of Bioinformatics by the Program Director.

-To be considered for admission to the MS program in bioinformatics, candidates must fulfill the following requirements:
+To be considered for admission to the Bioinformatics MS program, candidates must fulfill the following requirements:

 - Submit copies of official transcript(s) (in English) of all previously completed undergraduate and graduate course work, including any transfer credit earned.